MoldyMacaroniX/dashword.net/_src/posts/how-to-install-geometry-dash-2-2.md

 ---
 Geometry Dash 2.2, the biggest update Geometry Dash has ever seen, has just released on iOS, Android, and PC!
 Here is how to install it on your device.

+[Geometry Dash 2.2](/categories/2.2/) can be installed on iOS via the App Store, Android via the Google Play Store, and PC via Steam.

 # Table of contents

 - [How to install on iOS](#how-to-install-on-ios)